streetrack/ScanOps/README.md

 ## Project Overview

 ScanOps is an automated container security pipeline that builds, scans, and promotes Docker images based on their vulnerability status.
-Leveraging GitHub Actions **(CI/CD)**, Trivy, AWS ECR, and S3, it ensures only safe containers are pushed to production while automatically generating SBOMs **(Software Bill of Materials)** and posting alerts for vulnerable builds.
+Leveraging GitHub Actions **(CI/CD)**, Trivy, AWS ECR, and S3, it ensures only safe containers are pushed to production.
+For vulnerability and compliance tracking, SBOMs **(Software Bill of Materials)** are generated and alerts are triggered on vulnerable builds.

 ## Architecture